MicrosoftDocs/office-docs-powershell/sharepoint/sharepoint-ps/sharepoint-online/Set-SPOUser.md

 You must have the SharePoint Online Administrator or Global Administrator role to run the cmdlet.

-For permissions and the most current information about Windows PowerShell for SharePoint Online, see the online documentation at <https://go.microsoft.com/fwlink/p/?LinkId=251832> (<https://go.microsoft.com/fwlink/p/?LinkId=251832).>
+For permissions and the most current information about Windows PowerShell for SharePoint Online, see the online documentation at [Intro to SharePoint Online Management Shell](https://docs.microsoft.com/powershell/sharepoint/sharepoint-online/introduction-sharepoint-online-management-shell?view=sharepoint-ps).

 ## EXAMPLES